Learn more about St. Faustina and how our Parish got started.

 We are so proud to be spiritually connected to this beautiful Saint, St. Faustina.
 Learn more about her and her related relics.

 Plus, read more about our Parish, and how we ended up in our Clermont location.
-And check out our new building construction.

 St. Faustina, pray for us.
 St. Faustina’s Written Words